Spencer-Kotys/Welcome-to-ROM/Project.md

 The external inputs will be the keyboard and mouse.
 The keyboard will be used for movement (WASD/arrows) as well as text input.
 The mouse will be used for selecting options.
+The game will take about 45 minutes to beat with each day simulation taking between 3 to 4 minutes.

 ## Context Diagram